-The PESCOF, Security, Education and Wildlife Conservation Program (Programme d'Éducation en Sécurité et en Conservation de la Faune (PESCOF) is the subject of an agreement signed between the Fédération québécoise des chasseurs et pêcheurs (FédéCP) and the Government of Québec, by way of the ministère du Développement durable, de l'Environnement, de la Faune et des Parcs (MDDEFP).
+The PESCOF, Security, Education and Wildlife Conservation Program (Programme d'Éducation en Sécurité et en Conservation de la Faune (PESCOF) is the subject of an agreement signed between the Fédération québécoise des chasseurs et pêcheurs (FédéCP) and the Government of Québec, by way of the Ministère des Ressources naturelles et de la Faune (the Government).

-PESCOF is a general program that comprises various teaching modules, some of which are obligatory (ICAF, ICA) and others voluntary.
+PESCOF is a general program that comprises various teaching modules, some of which are obligatory (ICAF, ICAA) and others voluntary.
 It seeks to promote a knowledge of wildlife and wildlife habitats, their protection, the controlled harvest of the wildlife resources of Québec and the active participation of all Quebecers in the conservation of this natural heritage.